Edgeworth/memerna/README.md

 In all cases where an ordering of base_t p is used (e.g. data tables), it will be ACGU.

+### Building

+./build.py -t [debug, asan, msan, ubsan, release] -c

+Will use clang with -c.
+The flag -t specifies the build type.
+Then run from ./build/memerna.

+### Compile time options

+ENERGY_LOG to control logging.
+TODO: rest of them here

+### Running the tests
+Run from ./build/run_tests after building.

 ### Useful commands